opensim-org/opensim-core/CONTRIBUTING.md

 #define OPENSIM_PROPERTY_TABLE_H_
  // ... stuff ...
 #endif // OPENSIM_PROPERTY_TABLE_H_
+```
-That matches the scheme used in Simbody and avoids all of the above problems.
+This matches the scheme used in Simbody and avoids all of the above problems.
 (Trailing underscore, but not leading, is allowed.)
-```

 ## Creating New OpenSim Objects